How To: Select a Business Credit Card

 • Annual fees apply

-• Introductory APR Discounts – Not just the discounted rate, but the length of time this rate lasts.
+• Introductory APR Discounts– Not just the discounted rate, but the length of time this rate lasts.

-• Fixed vs. Variable Regular APR – Fixed is preferred for most people carrying a balance on a credit card since this means your interest rate won't change, but Variable rates can be beneficial too as long as you understand the range on which your interest rate can vary.
+• Fixed vs. Variable Regular APR – Fixed is preferred for most people carrying a balance on a credit card since this means your interest rate won't change, but variable rates can be beneficial too as long as you understand the range on which your interest rate can vary.

 • Cash Back